GPII/universal/documentation/PCPChannel.md

 #### Sending user messages [`message` signal]

-When the system has a message it will emit a `message` signal.
+When the GPII system has a message that it wants the PCP client to display, the system will emit a `message` message.
 It will have the format:

 ```
 {
     "type": "infoMessage",
-    "message": {
-        "en": "My message",
+    "message": "My message"
-        "es": "Mi mensaje"}
 }
-}
 ```

-Where the `"type"` can be either "infoMessage", "warningMessage" or "errorMessage", and `"message"` will contains messages keyed by language codes.
+Where the `"type"` can be either "infoMessage", "warningMessage" or "errorMessage", and `"message"` will contain the message to be displayed